 1. Long dark lines in the palms

-If you have long deep dark lines in the palms of your hands it could be a sign of an adrenal insufficiency – like Addison’s’ disease.
-Other signs of Addison’s disease include dark pigmentation around scars, lips, and knees and knuckles.
+If you have long deep dark lines in the palms of your hands it could be a sign of adrenal insufficiency – like Addison’s disease.
+Other signs of Addison’s disease include dark pigmentation around scars, lips, knees, and knuckles.
 People that suffer from Addison’s disease have low blood pressure and salt loss.
 If you ever have any unusual visual symptoms you should let your doctor know as soon as possible.

 2. Sun Rashes

-If you’re taking a photo sensitizing medication or if you have sensitive skin, you may develop an itchy rash that is hive-like or looks like eczema.
+If you’re taking a photo-sensitizing medication or if you have sensitive skin, you may develop an itchy rash that is hive-like or looks like eczema.
 Sometimes the chemicals in certain medications can cause a person to have an increased sensitivity to light.
-You’ll know if it’s a sun rash if it occurs only on areas that were recently exposed to sunlight.
-It can feel very uncomfortable and cause a tightening feeling – especially in the face around the lips – and last longer than a sun burn.
+You’ll know if it’s a sun rash if it occurs only in areas that were recently exposed to sunlight.
+It can feel very uncomfortable and cause a tightening feeling – especially in the face around the lips – and last longer than a sunburn.
 Check your prescription medications for photo-sensitizing chemicals.
 Some medications will say “can cause chemical photosensitivity”.
-Be sure to wear a high SPF sun block but be aware that this may not prevent a sun rash.
+Be sure to wear a high SPF sunblock but be aware that this may not prevent a sun rash.
 Your best defense is to stay in the shade and wear hats and loose clothing at the beach.

 3. Purple stains